notTGY/slm/README.md

 use `uv run chat.py` to evaluate latest model.
 It is not chat, just prompting (text completion).

+there is also `smoke.py` that checks every experiment for validity.

 [Karpathys' post]: https://karpathy.github.io/2019/04/25/recipe/
 [HumanEval paper]: https://arxiv.org/abs/2107.03374